Type: Package

 Description

 Check whether packages are installed and optionally install missing ones.
-Internally calls inst_pkg() for auto-installation.
+Calls inst_pkg() for auto-installation.

 Usage